WA9ONY/LoRa/LilygoT-DeckPlus/README.md

 <HR>

-Thank you for pointing that out!
-You're right.
-Let me correct the errors in the description.

 ### Corrected Overview of the Lilygo T-Deck Plus LoRa Meshtastic Radio

 The **Lilygo T-Deck Plus** is a versatile development board incorporating LoRa (Long Range) wireless communication and designed for use with the **Meshtastic** mesh networking protocol.
 It is equipped with a variety of features, making it ideal for IoT, communication, and sensor network applications.